OpenAngelArena/oaa/docs/models/custom_model_workflow.md

 1. Open the fbx file at 100x scale.

+2. Orient the model and remove the un-usable armature.

-2. Import the Bind animation.
+3. Import the Bind animation.

-3. Edit/create/rig/weight paint/wrap/texture to your heart's delight.
+4. Edit/create/rig/weight paint/wrap/texture to your heart's delight.

-4. **Save Blend file frequently.
+5. **Save Blend file frequently.
 Keep this file backed up safely.**

-5. When exporting the new fbx file export to scale 0.01x
+6. When exporting the new fbx file export to scale 0.01x

-6. Put your images into the dota 2 materials folder for later.
+7. Put your images into the dota 2 materials folder for later.

 ### Import to Tools